belovehq/h2d2/README.md

 * Calls are not synchronised, so two threads can run these functions simultaneously.

 * You'll need to write your own SQL to query your H2 database and the new tables.
-  The `h2d2` function only works with the H2D2 in-memory database.
+  The `h2d2` accessory functions only work with the H2D2 in-memory database.

 ```clojure